manuGil/lecture-notes/git-lecture-notes.md

 $ git diff HEAD~1 count-lines.py
 $ git diff HEAD~3 count-lines.py
 ```
-> `HEAD~1` compares the last commit. `HEAD~3`compares to 3 commits ago.If NO CHANGES were made betwee commits, the most recent change will keep displaying.
+> `HEAD~1` compares the last commit. `HEAD~3'compares to 3 commits ago.
+If NO CHANGES were made between commits, the most recent change would keep displaying.

-### d.
+### e.
 Compared using the commit IDs
 > "You will have to reference the SHA explicitly if you want to see the `diff` of a file that was not changed between the last commit and the one before it (HEAD~1)."

 Usage: